Poetry, pain and wholeness

 And this spiritual container is loving and just.
 Even if the moral arc of history may not be just, the moral arc of the authentic spiritual life is just: it is the goodness, the love, the compassion that we can find even in the darkest times.

-It had seemed so complicated for such a long time.
+For such a long time, everything had seemed so complex.
 Now, on some days, it seems simple.
-Not easy, and certainly not something that I live centered in at all times, but in its essence simple and clear and wide.
+Not easy, and certainly not something that I live centered in at all times, but in its essence simple and clear and wide: all things inter-are.
+And it is our job to focus on love.

 Over time, I come to revise the last lines of the poem I wrote those many summers ago in Greece.